Information exchange

 • a device with a working front camera for face verification.

-If you're renewing a paid WWCC, you will also need and a credit card, debit card, PayPal or PayID account.
+If you're renewing a paid WWCC, you will also need a credit card, debit card, PayPal or PayID account.

-If you have changed your name on your identity documents since the last time you renewed your WWCC, you can't renew using digital proof of identity.
+If you have an expired WWCC clearance or have changed your name on your identity documents since the last time you renewed your WWCC, you can't renew using digital proof of identity.

 Back to top